syedrakib/userDiscovery/readme.md

 UserDiscovery
 -
-_**experimenting with user discovery algorithms for a social app in LantasHackathon on 30th January 2016**_
+_**experimenting with user discovery algorithms for a social app in LantasHackathon on 30th January 2016 - [ClickHere][1] to see benchmarking results of the experiment.**_

 Install the following python packages first: